2006 Islamic Courts Union offensive: July 2006

 During July, thousands of more Ethiopian troop deployed into Somalia.
 Reuters estimated that roughly 5,000 ENDF troops had built up inside Somalia by this point.
 On 23 July 2006, the Ogaden National Liberation Front announced that they had shot down an Ethiopian military helicopter heading for Somalia and publicly warned that Ethiopian military movements in the Ogaden pointed towards an imminent large scale operation directed at southern Somalia.

-That same day, more Ethiopian troops crossed into Somalia, leading to the collapse of the Khartoum talks between the ICU and TFG.
+In late July more Ethiopian troops crossed into Somalia, leading to the collapse of the Khartoum talks between the ICU and TFG.
 The ICU walked out of talks with the TFG after 200 ENDF troops seized Wajid, taking control of the airport and landing two helicopters.
 Abdirahman Janaqow, the deputy leader of the ICU executive council, announced soon after that, "The Somali government has violated the accord and allowed Ethiopian troops to enter Somali soil."
 The TFG claimed that no Ethiopians were in Somalia and that only their troops were in Wajid.
 BBC News confirmed reports of Ethiopian troops in Wajid during interviews with local residents and aid workers.
 Following the towns seizure, the ICU pledged to wage a holy war to drive out the ENDF from Somalia.
-During late July 2006, over a dozen TFG parliamentarians resigned in protest of the Ethiopian invasion.

-Ethiopian forces under the command of Captain Hassey Aliow had crossed the Somali border into Hiraan numerous times in 2004 and 2005, and had several local allies amongst the Baadi’ade and Ujejeen clans.